Alex-Soucy/its-noted/README.md

 The front end work was already completed, I was responsible for completing the back end work using Express.js and linking the two for the deployed app.

+Delete functionality will be added at a later date.

 ## Technologies used
 * HTML
 * CSS